Introduction: Rechargeable Blue LED SAD Light Book

 Step 16: Division Markings for Potentiometer

 Measure the voltage at the centre tap of VR2 at increments of 500mV.
-This would equal to 10% or 6 minutes for 1 hour.
-Mark the divisions on the circuit board .
+This would equal 10% or 6 minutes for 1 hour.
+Mark the divisions on the circuit board.

 Step 17: Improvements

-Use a 3- to 6-cell Li-ion battery holder: With a larger supply voltage, the light book becomes more efficient and run cooler because the converter would require less current and the load MOSFET is fully turned on.
+Use a 3- to 6-cell Li-ion battery holder: With a higher supply voltage, the light book becomes more efficient and runs cooler because the converter would require less current, and the load MOSFET is fully turned on.